ApratimPhadke/ApratimPhadke/README.md

 ## 🚀 About Me

-I'm a **3rd-year Electronics and Telecommunication Engineering student** at, passionate about pushing the boundaries of hardware design and AI integration.
+I'm Apratim Phadke an **Electronics and Telecommunication Engineering student** at, passionate about pushing the boundaries of hardware design and AI integration.
 My journey spans from low-level hardware description languages to cutting-edge machine learning applications in chip design.

 - 🔬 **Current Focus**: VLSI Design, AI-Hardware Integration, and Open Source EDA Tools
 - 🎯 **Career Goal**: Bridging the gap between traditional hardware design and modern AI acceleration